AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 The following technical accounts are used by Adobe Campaign to enable and execute specific processes.

-:speech_balloon: As a Managed Cloud Services user, Adobe configure all Campaign-specific external accounts for you.
+[!DNL :speech_balloon:] As a Managed Cloud Services user, Adobe configure all Campaign-specific external accounts for you.

 * **Bounce mails (POP3)**